pa11y/pa11y-webservice/README.md

 pa11y-webservice requires [Node.js][node] 0.12+ and [PhantomJS][phantom].
 See the [pa11y documentation][pa11y-docs] for more information on these dependencies. pa11y-webservice also requires [MongoDB][mongo] to be installed and running.

 You'll then need to clone this repo locally and install dependencies with `npm install`.
-Now we need to add some confguration before we can run the application.
+Now we need to add some configuration before we can run the application.
 We can do this in two ways:

 ### Option 1: Using Environment Variables